 What’s the difference between a pantry and larder?

-These days a pantry and a larder serve the same purpose.
-But essentially a separate walk-in pantry combines food storage and prep area, keeping the main kitchen clear for cooking and entertaining.
+Therefore, essentially a separate walk-in pantry combines food storage and prep area, keeping the main kitchen clear for cooking and entertaining.
 A larder is typically the same premise but at a lower temperature for keeping ingredients cooler, not refrigerated – just cooler.

 What is a good size for a kitchen pantry?

 A good size for a kitchen pantry is one that works within the space, no matter how generous or how small.
 A successful pantry is not just about the size.
-‘Kitchen storage is personal.
-Every household will differ so it’s important to firstly consider what you will be storing before you design your larder or pantry’ advises explains Alex Main at The Main Company.
+‘Kitchen storage is personal,’ says Alex Main at The Main Company.
+‘Every household will differ so it’s important to firstly consider what you will be storing before you design your larder or pantry.’

 Where should a pantry be placed in a small kitchen?